 Weight-training can also be done by carrying your own weight through push-ups or by lifting weighted household items.
 “Warm-ups” and “cool-downs” are necessary to avoid sore muscles.
 Exercise should be done for at least 30 minutes every day, along with your usual physical activities such as day-to-day routine.

-Hydration is a key constituent in our health.
+Hydration is a key constituent of our health.
 Consumption of safe drinking water is necessary in order to meet the daily fluid requirements.

 An adequate and well-balanced diet comes from different food sources that can provide all the energy and essential nutrients needed by the body.
 These nutrients can be obtained by consuming different food items from the main food groups.
 However, these food items should not be too little or in excess.